OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial2.md

 The full source for this tutorial (BasicTutorial2.cpp) can be found in samples directory **Samples/Tutorials**.

-@note  Any problems you encounter during working with this tutorial should be posted in the [Help Forum](http://www.ogre3d.org/forums/viewforum.php?f=2).

-# Prerequisites {#bt2Prerequisites}

-This tutorial assumes that you already know how to set up an Ogre project and compile it successfully.
-If you need help with this, then read @ref setup.
-This tutorial is also part of the @ref basictutorials series and knowledge from the previous tutorials will be assumed.
+@note Refer to @ref setup for instructions how set up an Ogre project and compile it successfully.

-# Starting code {#bt2startingcode}

-We will be using starter files for this tutorials which are based on OgreBites::ApplicationContext.
-Plase refer to @ref basictutorial1 to get starter code.

 # The Ogre Camera Class {#bt2TheOgreCameraClass}
 A Camera is the object we use to view our scene.
 A Ogre::Camera is a special object that works similar to a